 |

-My sister, my dad,
+My sister, my dad, and

-All we found were two adult eastern yellow-bellied racers.
+were two adult eastern yellow-bellied racers.
 A total of 2 snakes.

 |